YSRKEN/Shioi/README.md

 ## Abstract
 Shioi is renju player and solver by C++ and C#.

+## How to use
+- [File] "Clear board", "Open file", "Save file", "Close software"
+- [Edit] Notification : The format of move's text is used by "Date Gomoku".
+- [Game] You can seek moves of the game.
+- [Help] About of this Software

 ## File Format
 ### *.ban
 This format is used by "Gomoku Kyousou"(五目競争) which is a computer renju tournament.